Description

 Course tutor: James Common

-Course length: 4x trips, June 2024.
+Course length: 5x weekly field trips, June 2026.
 Please check the program below.

-Course structure: Four field sessions at different locations
+Course structure: Five field sessions at different locations

-In the event of poor weather, every effort will be taken to reschedule missed sessions.
+In the event of poor weather, every effort will be made to reschedule any missed sessions.

 Course Programme